Module 8: Investigating corruption in project construction

 Identify who on behalf of the RA was responsible for verifying correct quantity and quality.
 This could be an RA employee, or a third party appointed by the RA to perform this function (e.g. a consulting engineer).
 Assume for the purposes of this case study that it was the RA’s site engineer (an employee of the RA).

-Identify the role of the site engineer.
+Identify the role and responsibilities of the site engineer.

 Interview the site engineer as to: